Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Deficiencies Of The Axelrod Model And Our Remedy

 \subsection{Interaction Rules Among Agents}

 Recall that agents change their traits according to rule~\ref{Rule:change} in the Axelrod model.
-This rule can only increase the cultural similarity between the chosen pair of agents.
-More importantly, numerical experiments tell us that the system becomes homogeneous eventually under this rule~\cite{Axelrod1997}.
+This rule is assimilative and hence can only increase the cultural similarity between the chosen pair of agents.
 In other words, rule~\ref{Rule:change} is too cohesive.
 Besides, it is not consistent with the observation that cultural diversity among groups of people appears even in apparently culturally homogeneous societies~\cite{cultural_fragmentation1, political_diverse1, political_diverse2, political_diverse3}.